Science museum: Science centres

 Museums that brand themselves as science centres emphasise a hands-on approach, featuring interactive exhibits that encourage visitors to experiment and explore.

+Recently, there has been a push for science museums to be more involved in science communication and educating the public about the scientific process.
+Microbiologist and science communicator Natalia Pasternak Taschner stated, "I believe that science museums can promote critical thinking, especially in teenagers and young adults, by teaching them about the scientific method and the process of science, and how by using this to develop knowledge and technology, we can be less wrong."

-Urania (Science Centre) was founded in Berlin in 1888.
+Urania was a science centre founded in Berlin in 1888.
 Most of its exhibits were destroyed during World War II, as were those of a range of German technical museums.
 The Academy of Science of Saint Louis (founded in 1856) created the Saint Louis Museum of Science and Natural History in 1959 (Saint Louis Science Center), but generally science centres are a product of the 1960s and later.
 In the United Kingdom, many were founded as Millennium projects, with funding from the National Lotteries Fund.

-The first 'science centre' in the United States was the Science Center of Pinellas County, founded in 1959.
-The Pacific Science Center (one of the first large organisations to call itself a 'science centre' rather than a museum), opened in a Seattle World's Fair building in 1962.
+The first "science centre" in the United States was the Science Center of Pinellas County, founded in 1959.
+The Pacific Science Center (one of the first large organisations to call itself a "science centre" rather than a museum), opened in a Seattle World's Fair building in 1962.

 In 1969, Oppenheimer's Exploratorium opened in San Francisco, California, and the Ontario Science Centre opened near Toronto, Ontario, Canada.
-By the early 1970s, COSI Columbus, then known as the Center of Science and Industry in Columbus, Ohio, had run its first 'camp-in'.
+By the early 1970s, COSI Columbus, then known as the Center of Science and Industry in Columbus, Ohio, had run its first "camp-in".